 Can You Lose Your Salvation

 First I would like to ask a question.
 Why would Jesus say “Depart from me, I never knew you”?
-Click link for the answer.
+Look below.

 Here is the menu for the items in this long file of explanations.
 At any point you may return to the top by clicking on “Return to Top”, which will bring you right back here to this menu.
 Copy starts below menu which begins with a admonition from Jesus about those “false Christians” who will be surprised when they stand before Him on Judgment Day.